Rock 'n' Roller Coaster: Walt Disney Studios Park (2002–2019)

 It was announced at the 2018 D23 Expo in Japan that the Walt Disney Studios Park location would be receiving a complete remodel that would feature a new theme based on the Iron Man and Avengers franchises of the Marvel Cinematic Universe.
-The attraction officially closed on September 2, 2019 and was replaced by Avengers Assemble: Flight Force on July 20, 2022, as part of the new Avengers Campus Paris themed land.
+The attraction officially closed on September 2, 2019, for its transformation, reopening as the newly revamped Avengers Assemble: Flight Force on July 20, 2022, as part of the new Avengers Campus themed land.

+Starring The Muppets (2026–present)

-On November 22, 2024 in conjunction with the announcement of the closure of Muppet*Vision 3D, Disney announced that Rock 'n' Roller Coaster at Disney's Hollywood Studios will be re-themed to feature The Muppets, but would retain the same name.
-The re-theme is scheduled to open in summer 2026.
+In November 2024 in conjunction with the announcement of the closure of Muppet*Vision 3D, Disney announced that Rock 'n' Roller Coaster at Disney's Hollywood Studios would be re-themed to feature The Muppets, while retaining the attraction's name, scheduled for a summer 2026 opening.
+In preparation for the attraction's re-theme, the Aerosmith pre-show was removed from the attraction in December 2025, with the Aerosmith iteration closing on March 2, 2026.
+In April 2026, the attraction's soundtrack was revealed, featuring covers of five well-known songs performed by The Electric Mayhem with guests artists in all but one; the same day, the opening date of the attraction was announced.
+Rock 'n' Roller Coaster Starring The Muppets opened on May 26, 2026.